Owens-Illinois Glass Company

 Base of Yacht Club Beverages ACL soda bottle, bearing 1966 date code along with older mark.
 (Photo courtesy of Taylor McBurney)

 Base photo of amber “Dad’s Root Beer” bottle, carrying the “old” Owens-Illinois mark, but with an unusually late 1960 date code!
+This bottle was made at the Alton, IL plant.
 (Thanks to Ken Rudd for submitting this photo).

 “Old” logo with what appears to be a 1978 date code.
-I suspect this may actually be a case in which the date code “7” (for 1937) was not properly removed and an “8” was added to the mold to indicate 1938 (??)
+I suspect this may actually be a case in which the date code “7” (for 1947) was not properly removed and an “8” was added to the mold to indicate 1948 (??)
 If this really is from 1978, it would be, by far, the newest bottle with the old Owens-Illinois logo.
-This is on a clear “generic” type of medicine flask.
+This is on a clear “generic” type of medicine/ druggist flask.
+The stippling on the base indicates the bottle dates after c.
+1940.
 (Photo courtesy Duncan Lucas)

 Here are a couple other webpages on my site that might be of interest, as I included a few pics of Owens-Illinois bottles and bases on them: